 Then his memory switched to his daughter lying face down on the hood of his car, slowly losing her life after an SUV took a risky turn at their direction.
 He remembered how he had sworn he would never forgive the driver for taking his little angel from him.

 The woman started sobbing.
-Martin comforted her and offered to give her another drink, and the woman accepted.
+Martin comforted her and offered to give her another drink.

-As Martin was preparing her drink, he tried to remember which drawer Mr. Craig put the revolver in.
+As Martin was preparing her drink, he tried to recall which drawer Mr. Craig put the revolver in.